shtoshni/learning-chess-blindfolded/README.md

 The processed data is available [here](https://drive.google.com/file/d/1G4TA4KVdn5mLvMXsRI2bGC7VIdzqkr86/view?usp=sharing).
 UCI-based language models can be trained using just this data.
-To train models which require piecetype/board state, extract this additional information via steps described [below](#additional-board-state).
+To train models which require piece type/board state, extract this additional information via steps described [below](#additional-board-state).

 Next we described the steps used processing the data.